 We recently looked at the challenge salespeople face when opportunities initially progress but then lose momentum.
 It’s not always the big competitor or scrappy new upstart on the block that’s getting in the way.
 Instead, you’re competing against the customer’s instinct to do nothing at all, to stick with the status quo as the safest option or path of least resistance.
 As we discussed in that post, the battle against the status quo can be easier to win once you understand why your customers buy.

-There’s another side to this dynamic that’s just as valuable for the salesperson to understand, and that’s why your customers don’t buy.
+There’s another side to this dynamic customer buying process that’s just as valuable for the salesperson to understand, and that’s why your customers don’t buy.

 Especially in a volatile market with lots of change and disruption, fear can keep people from making purchase decisions even when they want what you’re selling.
-This might explain why sales leaders in a recent webinar told us that the top causes of pipeline stagnation are salespeople who haven’t created enough urgency with customers and those who aren’t getting commitments from customers.
+This might explain why sales leaders in a webinar we hosted told us that the top causes of pipeline stagnation are salespeople who haven’t created enough urgency with customers and those who don’t understand the customer’s buying process and aren’t getting commitments from customers.
 Fear can be a barrier, but it’s one your salespeople can learn to overcome.

 Depending on their behavior style, many people are naturally risk averse, resistant to change or reluctant to make decisions.
 These behaviors may have less to do with their perception of the value/cost equation than with their individual apprehension about making decisions, along with their natural behavior style.